Only one man has won a EURO as a player and a coach – will Didier Deschamps or Ronald Koeman follow suit?

 Ronald Koeman (Netherlands)

 Marshalled the Oranje back line at the EURO ‘88 final.
-Koeman took charge of the Netherlands in 2018 and guided them to the UEFA Nations League final in 2019.
+Koeman took charge of the Netherlands in 2018 and steered them to the UEFA Nations League final in 2019.

 Which EURO 2020 coaches came close to winning as players?